Agriculture Employment

 Unemployment Rate

-The number of persons unemployed expressed as a percentage of the labor force.
+The number of people unemployed expressed as a percentage of the labor force.

 Wages by Occupation